-Berne, Germany (05.
-October 2021) – Fassmer, a leader in serial production of composite boat construction, and Torqeedo, the market leader in integrated electric drive systems for boats, have announced a fully electric ferry concept for public transport.
+Berne, 05 October 2021 – Fassmer, a leader in serial production of composite boat construction, and Torqeedo, the market leader in integrated electric drive systems for boats, have announced a fully electric ferry concept for public transport.
 The battery-powered Fassmer CIT-E Ferry operates without any air or noise pollution.

 “Many cities worldwide are suffering from a high traffic density and congestion on their streets.
 To decongest land-based transportation, urban planners increasingly rely on water taxis and ferries.
 That makes the Fassmer CIT-E Ferry the ideal solution as it does not only reduce traffic on the streets and strengthens public transport but also operates emission-free.
 Especially in regard to climate change a vital benefit,” says Fassmer’s sales manager for boats and davits, Wolfgang Moewes.

 The CIT-E Ferry can be operated in inner-city waterways very cost-effectively: commuter vessels typically operate at efficient speeds and are in use for 8-14 hours, leaving plenty of time for overnight charging.
 That reduces infrastructure and battery bank costs and makes the entire investment even more economically and ecologically beneficial.